telerik/ajax-docs/get-started.md

 Each control also has a section in its documentation that is dedicated to listing properties and events with details on what they do and how they are used.
 The folders are invariably called `Server-side Programming` and `Client-side Programming`.
 This is the first place to look at when you need to implement additional logic around the control's functionality as it provides API reference and event handling information.

+When you need to get work done in the browser, you will need a reference to the client-side object of the control.
+This is a bit peculiar in MS AJAX, and the [Get Client-side Reference to a Control Object]({%slug general-information/get-client-side-reference%}) help article explains how to do that.

 ### Change Control Appearance

 The UI for ASP.NET AJAX controls use [Skins]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%}) to change their appearance.
 We provide over 20 built-in skins that can fit in the majority of web application designs.

 The easiest way to [set a skin]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/overview%}#using-a-skin) is to use the **Design-time Skin dropdown in the Smart Tag** of the control.

->tip You can show the Smart Tag in Source Mode by pressing `Ctrl+.`.
+You can show the Smart Tag in Source Mode by pressing `Ctrl+.`.

 In case you need to tweak the control appearance, there are two distinct approaches: